What is A Mini-Excavator?

 Drum-cutters

-These are built for rock and concrete wall trenching, foundation laying, demolition, excavating rock and dredging operations.
+These are built for rock and concrete wall trenching, foundation laying, demolition, excavating rock, and dredging operations.

 Many drum cutters come with a central fixing system that enables the drum cutter to rotate a full 360 degrees while still being connected to the excavator.

-An average mini-excavator drum cutter costs between $8,000 to $10,000 for smaller models while larger models (1000 kg above) costs between $24,000 to $42,000.
+An average mini-excavator drum cutter costs between $8,000 to $10,000 for smaller models while larger models (1000 kg above) cost between $24,000 to $42,000.

 Mini-Excavator In Action